Truth Social: Content policies

 Truth Social was launched proclaiming itself as a "big tent" platform without political censorship, allowing for "free expression" without "discriminating on the basis of political ideology".

 When the company was first announced in October 2021, its terms of service said the company would not be legally responsible for "the content, accuracy, offensiveness, opinions [or] reliability" of anything users might post to the service.
-Some commentators noted that this self-declared immunity appeared to rely on Section 230 of the Communications Decency Act, a law Trump firmly opposed during his presidency.
+Some commentators noted that this self-declared immunity appeared to rely on Section 230 of the Communications Decency Act, a law Trump firmly opposed during his first presidency.

 The original terms of service further added that users would be forbidden to "disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site".
 Truth Social said it had the right to "suspend or terminate your account" and "take appropriate legal action".
 The anti-disparagement section of the terms of service was removed in late 2022.
 Sexual content remains forbidden by the terms of service.

 Truth Social has blocked accounts for behavior it considers harmful or inappropriate, including accounts with parody names and death threats.